 Someone who wants to make the world a better place, isn’t afraid to get into the trenches, and is passionate about peace.
 You love social media, are excited to learn about digital organizing and advocacy, and aren’t afraid to try new things.

-At Beyond the Bomb, we understand that systemic racism and misogyny have contributed to a largely ‘pale, male and stale’ national security field, and we highly encourage BIPOC, LGBTQ+, women and other underrepresented groups to apply.
-Read what our fellows have had to say about this very issue: Pulling Up A Chair to the Table: Interview with Bonnie Jenkins from 2020 fellow Raeghn Draper and An Intersectional Issue Requires an Intersectional Solution from 2019 fellow Gabrielle Melms.
+At Beyond the Bomb, we understand that systemic racism and misogyny have contributed to a largely ‘pale, male and stale’ national security field, and we highly encourage BIPOC, LGBTQ+, women, and other underrepresented groups to apply.

 Worried you’re not qualified?
 You are.
 There’s no time for imposter syndrome.

 Get paid for your time, build key skills to become a stronger activist, and work to protect the world from the threat of nuclear weapons use.
-We offer a $1000 stipend, ongoing training, and a network of support.
+We offer a $1000 stipend (or roughly $15 hourly, 2-3 hours a week), ongoing training, and a network of support.
 You’ll get one-on-one coaching and a diverse network of other fellows and organizers.
 Interested in joining the fight against nuclear weapons?
-Apply by December 4, 2020!
+Apply by November 28th, 2021!